Ironjanowar/all_shurs_bot/README.md

 # Stop beeing mentioned

-If you don't want to be mentioned by the bot no more send `/remove`
+If you don't want to be mentioned by the bot no more, send `/remove`

 ![remove](./images/remove.jpg)